Local NewsCrime

 and last updated

-LAS VEGAS (KTNV) — Former Las Vegas city councilwoman and Nye County judge Michele Fiore spoke out for the first time since her trial started on Wednesday.
+LAS VEGAS (KTNV) — Former Las Vegas City Councilwoman and Nye County Judge Michele Fiore spoke out for the first time since her trial started on Wednesday.
 Her daughter's testimony will be stricken from the trial record.

 This comes after a contentious chain of events during her trial this week.

 On Wednesday, Fiore was back in court as part of a federal fraud trial.
-She's accused of using charitable donations and campaign funds for personal expenses, like rent, plastic surgery, vacations, and her daughter's wedding.
+She's accused of using charitable donations and campaign funds for personal expenses like rent, plastic surgery, vacations, and her daughter's wedding.

 Fiore is facing six charges of wire fraud and one charge of conspiracy to commit wire fraud.
+She has pleaded not guilty.

 Michele Fiore trial